Felixstowe: Literature

 Felixstowe was identified by the academic and celebrated ghost-story author M.R.
 James as the location upon which his fictitious town of Burnstow was based.
 Burnstow appeared in both of James' short ghost stories 'Oh, Whistle, and I'll Come to You, My Lad' and "The Tractate Middoth", published in Ghost Stories of an Antiquary in 1904.

-Poet John Betjamin briefly lodged in Felixstowe and wrote a poem called Felixstowe or "The last of her order".
+Poet John Betjeman briefly lodged in Felixstowe and wrote a poem called Felixstowe or "The last of her order".

 Author Liz Trenow set her 2020 novel Under a Wartime Sky in Felixstowe and at Bawdsey Manor, just the other side of the Deben estuary where in the years leading up to the Second World War, and under great secrecy, Robert Watson Watt and his team invented and perfected radar systems, and which became RAF Bawdsey, site of the first radar station.

 Notable residents

 People originating from or associated with Felixstowe include: